-\Visiting Professor, Singapore Management University.
-Kajii acknowledges support from the Grantin-aid for scientific research (S)18H05217 and (A)16H02026, Open Research Area (ORA) for the Social Sciences 2018, and Nomura Foundation.
-This paper was presented as an invited lecture at the Asian Meeting of the Econometric Society 2019.
-We thank Huaxia Zeng for his inputs in the early stages of this project.
+[†]Visiting Professor, Singapore Management University.
+Kajii acknowledges support from JSPS Grant-in-aid for scientific research (S)18H05217 and (A)16H02026, Open Research Area (ORA) for the Social Sciences 2018, and Nomura Foundation Research Grant for the Frontier of Research into Finance and Securities, "Central Bank's Communication with the Public and Economic Fluctuations".